What Are Checkpoints And Why Are They Important

 • Aneuploidy: This is the presence of an abnormal number of chromosomes in a cell.
 Aneuploidy can lead to developmental defects and cancer.

 • Cell Death: In some cases, checkpoint failure can trigger apoptosis, eliminating the damaged cell.
-However, if apoptosis is also defective, the cell may survive and proliferate with damaged DNA.
+Still, if apoptosis is also defective, the cell may survive and proliferate with damaged DNA.

 • Cancer: Checkpoint defects are frequently observed in cancer cells.
 These defects allow cancer cells to bypass normal cell cycle controls and proliferate uncontrollably.